willgdjones/pydantic-ai/docs/agents.md

 1. This is a pretty simple task, so we can use the fast and cheap Gemini flash model.
 2. We pass the user's name as the dependency, to keep things simple we use just the name as a string as the dependency.
 3. This retriever doesn't need any context, it just returns a random number.
 You could probably use a dynamic system prompt in this case.
-4. This retriever needs the player's name, so it uses `CallContext` to access dependencies which are just the player's name.
+4. This retriever needs the player's name, so it uses `CallContext` to access dependencies which are just the player's name in this case.
 5. Run the agent, passing the player's name as the dependency.

 _(This example is complete, it can be run "as is")_